dlewburg/city-explorer/README.md

 03-20-2023 21:30 - Application Map component successfully renders map image of user selected city based of gps coordinates.
 Application successfully renders error message for anything typed that is not a city

-03-20-2023 21:30 - Application has styling for every component with React bootstrap.
+03-20-2023 21:30 - Application has styling for every component with React bootstrap

+03-22-2023 23:20 -  Weather data deploys on site from backend.

+03-23-2023 23:30 - Movie data deploys on site from backend.

+03-24-2023 23:30 - Live weather data received from backend and properly deploys.

+03-24-2023 23:59 - Weather and Movie sub-components are made.

+03-25-23:30 23:59 - App is fully functional and deployed.

 ## Credit and Collaborations